 Why?
 Tactical implementation plan and project reporting to understand if the annual programme of work is being delivered effectively and on track to meet partnership objectives. |

-The inaugural Annual Report [PDF, 1.6 MB] provides a foundational overview of the monitoring and reporting approach for the Greater Christchurch Spatial Plan.
 Using currently available data, it establishes a baseline for future reporting and reflects on developments and changes over the past 12 months that may influence the plan’s strategic directions and opportunities.

 Insights from this report will inform the Implementation Plan [PDF, 875 KB], helping to shape the partnership’s future work programme by incorporating lessons learned and identifying areas for refinement.